Clumsynite/blog-read/README.md

 ### Logout

 > A Link which runs the logout function, rendered in navbar after authenticaion is successful.

+## Cards

+BlogPost and Commentcards have author's Link as footer.
+Which'll take you to the author's profile onClick.

+Author's profile has features similar to your profile, where you can view their posts and comments.

 ## Extra Packages used